-See also: github.com/CodosaurusLLC/tight-genes Codosaur.us/reds/gen-algs-that-tx-23-slides
+Repo and Slides: github.com/CodosaurusLLC/tight-genes Codosaur.us/reds/gen-algs-teqnation-23-slides

 ... questions, I'll take them now, or at the contact info shown up there.
-As for the other URLs, the Github one is for the code, plus the HTML, CSS, and images for the slides, and the other one, as you may have guessed, is for the slides, as a PDF, complete with script.
+As for the other URLs, the Github one is for the code, and slides in HTML, and the other one is for the slides as a PDF, complete with a full script.
 Any questions?